-Before you start the daemon (we' II come to that later, after configuration), whichever way you installed SpamAssassin, ensure that your firewall is blocking port 783/tcp from the world at large.
+Before you start the daemon (we'll come to that later, after configuration), whichever way you installed SpamAssassin, ensure that your firewall is blocking port 783/tcp from the world at large.
+This is the port used by default by the SpamAssassin daemon to accept messages for processing and return results.

 5.2.
-Installing Exiscan
+Installing the Content Scanning Extension